 Other examples for listing major donors and affiliates: Johnson, Dana/DJ Capitol Group, Inc.; Rivera, Mark/Sara A. Rivera Family Trust; Feather River Tribal Council/Bear Mountain Casino; Spar Industries, Inc; Robert L. Spar; Darryl Spar; Solano Engineers, Inc.; Gulf Oil Products and affiliated entities.
+Ex 4.8 - Hector Flores is the sole owner of two separate businesses.
+Hector directed a \$7,000 contribution from one business to a local ballot measure committee in January and a \$5,000 contribution from the other business to a local candidate in February.
+No other contributions were made in the calendar year.
+Hector will file the Form 461 under the name "Hector Flores (including aggregated contributions)."
+The Form 461 will identify both contributions and the business entity name associated with each contribution.
+Hector must also notify the ballot measure committee and the candidate that the contributions must be reported under the name Hector Flores.

-- Identify any entities added to this report that were not included in a prior report filed for the current calendar year, as well as any entities included in a prior report for the current calendar year that are no longer required to aggregate under the name of filer. - Identify both names if the "Name of Filer" listed on a previous report filed for the current calendar year is different from the name identified on this report.
+- Identify any entities added to the report that were not included in a prior report filed for the current calendar year, as well as any entities included in a prior report for the current calendar year that are no longer required to aggregate under the name of filer. - Identify both names if the "Name of Filer" listed on a previous report filed for the current calendar year is different from the name identified on this report.
 For example, "Tim Lewis, formerly Lewis Construction." - Enter the name of the responsible officer of an entity or organization filing the statement.

-Nature and Interests of Filer
+2 Nature and Interests of Filer